benma/benma.github.io/_posts/2020-05-05-golang-embeding-structs-breaks-modularity.md

 packages, and to always be explicit about which methods and fields you access.
 This way, additions to the embedded structs are much less likely to inadvertently change the behavior of your program.

+In the above example, this would mean:

+{% highlight Go %}
+type ExtendedCar struct {
+	Car *Car
+	Weight int
+}
+{% endhighlight %}

 For package maintainers, I recommend to bump the major version when adding methods that implement well-known interfaces from the stdlib or from popular non-stdlib packages.